The Boutique Hotel Technology Guide for 2025

 Total range: $450-850 monthly

-That’s roughly equivalent to 2-4 room nights—worthwhile investment if technology drives even modest improvements in occupancy, rate, or satisfaction.
+That’s roughly equivalent to 2-4 room nights.
+Worthwhile investment if technology drives even modest improvements in occupancy, rate, or satisfaction.
+Utility costs can rival software costs at smaller properties, which is why smart energy management for small hotels deserves a place in any technology budget discussion.

 Making Decisions